faizaanalibaig/Lead_Category_Predictor/HLD_Document.md

 This HLD document serves as a guide for project development and provides a roadmap for implementing and deploying the lead categorization model.

-**Note:** Detailed technical specifications, algorithms, and code implementation details are typically provided in separate ipynb file sections of the project repository.
+**Note:** Detailed technical specifications, algorithms, and code implementation details are typically provided in a separate ipynb file section of the project repository.